censys-ml/censys-ml/README.md

 ### HTTP

 Data can also be retrieved from HTTP requests.
 To use this source set the `source` to `http` **This component exposes a configured port.
 You must ensure your network allows access to this port.** Set the ADDRESS variable as a text of the target IP and port to listen for connections like such  `"0.0.0.0:80"` .
 A JSON encoding format is only supported.
 TLS is supported.
 For advanced options check out the HTTP section in docs.
-This source supports TLS over TCP connection mode
+This source supports TLS.

 ### Splunk HEC Source